Ombi-app/Ombi.Docs/docs/settings/notifications/email.md

 In the past, Gmail has required you to enable "access for less secure apps", under your account security. [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps).
 This setting has been/is being retired (it's being done in stages, not all users will encounter this at once).
-The only way moving forward is via Two Factor Authentication.
+The only way moving forward is via Two Factor Authentication (2FA).

 ### Two Factor Authentication